MicrosoftDocs/dynamics-365-customer-engagement/ce/voice-of-customer/view-voice-of-customer-survey-dashboards-reports.md

 ﻿---
-title: "View dashboards and reports for Dynamics 365 Voice of the Customer surveys | MicrosoftDocs" ms.custom: "" ms.date: "2016-11-01"
+title: "View dashboards and reports for Voice of the Customer for Dynamics 365 surveys | MicrosoftDocs" ms.custom: "" ms.date: "2016-11-01" ms.reviewer: ""
-ms.reviewer: ""